nychealth/mpv-vaccine-data/weekly summary/readme.md

 # Weekly Summary/
+This folder contains data on MPV vaccines that were administered by vaccinating facilities in NYC and reported to the CIR.
+This includes doses that were administered to NYC residents and non-NYC residents, such as individuals who work or study in NYC.

 ## Definitions:
 - **Doses Administered:** The number of monkeypox vaccine doses that have been administered in NYC and reported to the CIR.
 This includes doses administered to NYC residents and non-NYC residents.